History of self-driving cars: 1990s

 The ParkShuttle, billed as the world's first driverless vehicle, is an automated people mover which uses artificial reference points (magnets) embedded in the road surface to verify its position.
-Two pilot projects were started in the Netherlands, at Schiphol Airport (December 1997) and business park Rivium (1999).
-Both carried members of the general public and as such claim stake to the title to the first driverless vehicles.
+Two pilot projects were started in the Netherlands, at Schiphol Airport (December 1997) and the business park Rivium (1999).
+Both carried members of the general public and, as such, claim a stake in the title to the first driverless vehicles.
 The vehicles are autonomous, do not feature a steering wheel or pedals, nor do they have a safety driver or steward on board.
-They drive at grade, on a dedicated lane which does feature intersections with pedestrians, bicyclists and cars.
+They drive at grade, on a dedicated lane which does feature intersections with pedestrians, bicyclists, and cars.